ichard26/ichard26.github.io/content/about.md

 [ghstats] _creator_ _2022 - present_
 : My personal playground for psf/black statistics.

+[mypyc] _contributor_ _2022 - present_
+: A transcompiler of Python modules to C extensions built on top of mypy.
+It uses standard Python type hints and mypy's type checking and type inference features to generate fast code.

 <!--
 [name] *role* *[YYYY - (present or YYYY)]*